FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 1.45.x  |    107   | October 18, 2022    | October 25, 2022    |                                            |

 - All dates are approximate and are subject to change.
+- Maintenance builds are tentative and subject to change.
 - `Migration Date` is also the cutoff date to add strings that need to be translated for the release.
 - CI does builds for release channel once a day if there are changes or as requested.
 - Updates will be released as requested only.